Modeling longitudinal data using matrix completion: Background and related work

 following the notation from \eqref{eq:probabilistic}.

-\citet{james2000principal} propose an EM algorithm for finding model parameters and latent variables $\bw_i \in \R^q$ in \eqref{eq:james-model}.
-In the expectation stage, they marginalize $\bw_i$, while in the maximization stage, with $\bw_i$ assumed observed, they maximize the likelihood with respect to $\{\mu,A,\sigma\}$.
-The maximum likelihood, given $\bw_i$, takes form
+\citet{james2000principal} propose an EM algorithm for finding model parameters and predicting latent variables $\bw_i \in \R^q$ in \eqref{eq:james-model}.
+In the expectation stage, they compute the conditional mean of $\bw_i$ given $y_i$ and the model parameters, while in the maximization stage, with $\bw_i$ assumed observed, they maximize the likelihood with respect to $\{\mu,A,\sigma\}$.
+The likelihood, given $\bw_i$, takes the form

 Another approach to estimating parameters of \eqref{eq:james-model} is to optimize over $\bw_i$ and marginalize $A$ \citep{lawrence2004gaussian}.
 This approach allows modifying the distance measure in the latent space, using the \emph{kernel trick} \citep{schulam2016disease}.